dbantje/costs_paper/README.md

 If you still run into issues running the code, contact the owner of this repo.

-## Instructions
+## Instructions for use

 The analysis code is contained in Juptyter notebooks, that can be run in suitable editors or locally via a browser.

-To fully reproduce all steps of the analysis, run all scripts in `scripts` in the order indicated by the filename prefixes, starting with `01_prepare_brightway.ipynb`.
+To fully reproduce all steps of the analysis, run all scripts in `scripts` in the order indicated by the filename prefixes, starting with `01_prepare_brightway.ipynb` (see "Note on data availability" below).
+The output generated are environmental impacts, external costs, and figures.

 To only reproduce figures, run `09_make_plots_main.ipynb` for the main article figures, and `10a_make_plots_extended-data.ipynb` for extended data figures.